Sciss/Mellite-tutorials/tut-paulstretch/src/main/paradox/tut_mellite_paulstretch.md

 > error: not enough arguments for method apply: (in: GE, size: GE, label: String)Plot1D in object Plot1D

 We can undo the last edit using <kbd>ctrl</kbd>-<kbd>Z</kbd> (Mac: <kbd>cmd</kbd>-<kbd>Z</kbd>).
-If the program is valid, we can save both source code and the compiled program by clicking on the _Apply_ button.
+If the program is valid, we can save both source code and the compiled graph by clicking on the _Apply_ button.
 When this button is disabled (shown in faint colours), it means the current buffer has been saved.

 @@@ warning {title=Bug }